elvisimprsntr/siriproxy-redeye/README.md

 To Do List
 ----------

 If you want to collaborate, review the issues list for things to implement.
-Fork, modify, test, and submitt a pull request.
+Fork, modify, test, and submit a pull request.

 Licensing
 ---------